is the biggest problem facing our oceans.

 Many of the items in our day-to-day lives are used for a few minutes, but they're made of a material which lasts forever.

-Every piece of plastic ever made still exists.
+Almost every piece of plastic ever made still exists.

 This bad design is choking our oceans, killing our wildlife, and ultimately even harming us as dangerous chemicals are introduced to our food chain.